louicoder/ONE-WEEK-APP-CHALLENGE/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 This project intends to enable contributors to create a simple application from start to finish in one week.

+## FRONT-END:
+The web application will is built in React Js but also Using Redux and Redu-Saga.
+Navigate to the folder owc-frontend to start making changes

+### Instructions:
+- clone the repository `git clone https://github.com/louiCoder/ONE-WEEK-APP-CHALLENGE.git`.
+- navigate to folder `owc-frontend`.
+MAKE SURE YOU ARE IN `owc-frontend` directory before continuing.
+- install dependencies `npm install` or `yarn install`
+- run the application `yarn start`

+## BACK-END:
+The Backend is an API built using NodeJS, Mongoose, Firebase and MongoDB.

+### instructions:
+- clone the repository `git clone https://github.com/louiCoder/ONE-WEEK-APP-CHALLENGE.`
+- navigate to folder `owc-backend` and make sure you are indeed in that directory.
+- install dependencies `npm install` or `yarn install`.
+- run the application in development `yarn dev`.

+## MOBILE:
+The Mobile App is built in React Native and Redux + Redux-Saga for state management.
+- Make sure you have installed an ndroid or ios simulator.
+- Enable developer options on your phone.
+- If using a physical device enable usb debugging after confirming that developer options are enable too.
+  - connect the physical device to the computer
+  - Install dependencies with `npm install` or `yarn install`
+  - start the bundler server with `npm start` or `yarn start`
+  - without closing the budler server, run another terminal window and run the command `react-native android` for android and `react-native ios` for iOS platforms respectively.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):